hero media

 18. Torotoro Ramen Bar

-What the Duck is a must at Torotoro Ramen Bar.
+The must-try What the Duck at Torotoro Ramen Bar.

 Best for: Ramen, obvs.
 But specifically the dirty shoyu with chicken chashu.

 The menu at Torotoro Ramen Bar reads like a playlist of hits.
-There’s the Torotoro special with pork broth (tonkotsu), slices of pork chachu, shallot, nori, seasoned egg and black fungus.
-And the What the Duck?
-Miso and chicken broth, five-spiced sous vide duck breast, tempura enoki with kale, sauteed shimeji mushrooms and a 63-degree egg.
+There’s the tonkotsu special with pork broth, slices of pork chachu, shallot, nori, seasoned egg and black fungus.
+And the What the Duck: miso and chicken broth, five-spiced sous vide duck breast, tempura enoki with kale, sauteed shimeji mushrooms and a 63-degree egg.
 Make no bones about it: this is not fast food, despite the time it takes to deliver the ramen to your table.
 The broths are made using a master stock delivered over days and revved up with cloves, ginger and garlic and fortified with mushrooms.
-The combination of these ingredients is unbeatable, giving the soup a nourishing flavour.
 Expect generous portions and chewy noodles that taste better when slurped.

 Atmosphere: Neon-lit fast-casual diner.